1. Deliveries, feedback, delays and rounds of changes

 (b) Certain materials including images and font licenses provided by Digital Garden may have been purchased under license from stock image suppliers.
 These images are generally only licensed for use on a website.
 The license may not permit them to be used in publicity material.
 The website owner is legally responsible for ensuring that this does not happen.
 If you wish to use any images from the site for other purposes please contact us for clarification.

-3. Non solicitation of Digital Garden’s staff
+3. Non solicitation of Digital Garden’s staff and contractors

 4. Internet marketing